geropl/github-mcp-go/memory-bank/progress.md

 ## What Works

+- PRD-based workflow is established for feature development
+- First PRD (001-action-tools) is created for GitHub Actions workflow tools
 - GitHub release workflow is implemented for automated binary builds and releases
 - CHANGELOG.md is created to track changes between releases
 - README.md is updated with information about releases and installation from pre-built binaries